bionlplab/negbio2/docs/user_guide.md

 accordingly (as uncertain in the first or third phase, and as negative in the second phase).
 If a mention is not matched in any of the phases, it is classified as positive.

-You are free to create patterns via `--neg-patterns=<file>`, `--pre-uncertainty-patterns=<file>`, and `--post-uncertainty-patterns=<file>`.
+You can specify customized patterns via `--neg-patterns=<file>`, `--pre-uncertainty-patterns=<file>`, and `--post-uncertainty-patterns=<file>`.
 Each file is an yaml-format file that consists of a list of patterns.
-Each pattern should have an `id` field and a `pattern` field.
+Each pattern must have an `id` field and a `pattern` field.
 This allows NegBio to associate each pattern with the detected negation/uncertainty, to maximum the transparency.
 Examples can be found at `patterns`.

 #### Regular expression patterns

 NegBio also allows to use the regular expression to match simple cases.
 This function can also speed up the detection process, because pattern matching on the dependency graph is relatively slower.
 NegBio will first use regular expressions to match the text.
 If not found, semgrex is then used.

-You are free to create patterns via `--neg-regex-patterns=<file>` and `--uncertainty-regex-patterns=<file>`.
+You can specify customized patterns via `--neg-regex-patterns=<file>` and `--uncertainty-regex-patterns=<file>`.
 Each file is an yaml-format file that consists of a list of patterns.
-Each pattern should have an `id` field and an `pattern` field.
+Each pattern must have an `id` field and an `pattern` field.
 Examples can be found in `patterns`.

 ### Cleans intermediate information